Canada's

 Multiple Pads for Multiple Vehicles

-Spaceport Canada will feature two launch pads, Pad A and Pad B, to support not just NordSpace's own vehicle but partner launch vehicles and companies.
+ASX will feature two launch pads, Pad A and Pad B, to support not just NordSpace's own vehicle but partner launch vehicles and companies.
 Access one of the most ideal launch locations in the world and leverage NordSpace's launch infrastructure.

 Technology Safeguards Agreement